andreslossada/andreslossada/README.md

 - **HTML & CSS** - Structuring content and styling with precision.
 - **React** - Building dynamic user interfaces with reusable components.

-### About Me 🚀

-I'm a passionate web developer dedicated to the art of coding.
-I believe in writing clean, efficient, and accessible code that not only performs well but also provides an engaging user experience.

 ### My Work 💻

 - **Interactive Websites**: Engaging users with intuitive design and seamless navigation.